epfl-lara/stainless/core/src/sphinx/verification.rst

 For each function, Stainless attempts to verify its contract, if there is one.
 A *contract* is the combination of a *precondition* and a *postcondition*.
-A function meets its contract if for any input parameter that passes the precondition, the postcondition holds after executing the function.
+A function meets its contract if, for any input parameter that passes the precondition, the postcondition holds after executing the function.
 Preconditions and postconditions are annotations given by the user --- they are the specifications and hence cannot be inferred by a tool and must be provided.